jivy26/nolimit-scanner/README.md

-# NoLimit Port Scanner
+# NoLimit Scanner

-NoLimit is an advanced, asynchronous port scanner and service enumerator built in Python.
-It offers high-speed scanning capabilities with customizable options for both TCP and UDP protocols, designed for network administrators and security professionals.
+NoLimit: An advanced, asynchronous port scanner and service enumerator built in Python.
+Inspired by Masscan, it offers high-speed scanning capabilities with customizable options for both TCP and UDP protocols.
+NoLimit provides a quick approach to port enumeration, designed for efficiency and speed.

 ## Features